-The 2010-2011-12 school-year continued to focus focused heavily on the Marzano reseach as it relates to the Teacher Evaluation System.
+The 2011-12 school-year focused heavily on the Marzano reseach as it relates to the Teacher Evaluation System.
 An online teacher and administrator evaluation/observation tool was implemented.
 The tool documented teacher performance data and calculated the performance areas.
 Student achievement and survey data was also included in the online calculation for each instructional employee.
-Educational Support Personnel also completed online evaluations. - on the areas of evaluation and Action Research as identified as needs in the Professional Development Protocol Audit.
-Protocol follow-up training was provided to administrators, data coaches, managers and school-based lead teacher and Inservice Representatives.
-The teacher and administrator Professional Development Plan included evidence of action research and learning community participation.
-District staff members and school principals completed an annual needs assessment form to indicate training needs as reflected from disaggregated data and teacher PDPs.
-Each teacher and administrator's PDP goal was based on student achievement data or other relevant data.
-All PDPs were completed electronically on the Professional Growth System (PGS), an electronic tool that replaced the ERO system previously implemented, with the added feature of online evaluations.
+Educational Support Personnel also completed online evaluations.
 The district designated a total of 3 professional development days during the pre-planning week.
-In addition, Ttwo early release days for training were provided during the 10-111-12 school year.
-Training was coordinated at each school site with an emplasis on school needs based on data.
-Rti training was provided on a school by school basis as well as district sessions.
+In addition, two early release days for training were provided during the 11-12 school year.
+Training was coordinated at each school site with an emplasis on school needs based on data

-The district provided a day and 1/2-two day New Employee Orientation program.
+The district provided a day and 1/2 New Employee Orientation program.
 District funds provided funding for stipends for all new employees to attend this program.
 New teachers had the opportunity to meet key district and school employees, learn about district policies, view required training videos and learn specific information about Reading and Math FCAT and Sunshine State Standards, classroom management, as well as online teacher resources and email use.
 The district issued revised Professional Development Folders to all instructional personnel containing valuable general Inservice information and answers to frequently asked questions concerning Inservice, recertification and ESOL.
 An Alternative Certification Meeting was provided to explain the district Alternative Certification Program.
 Monthly New Employee Orientation was provided to each new employee hired after the beginning orientation.
 Delivery was online using a Moodle course created in the PGS.

-An EETT grant provided STEM training and 21st Century equipment for 81 district teachers.
-Teachers participated in approximately 8 days of technology integeration training and ten hours of professional learning community opportunities.
-RTTT provided K-12 training in integrating Discovery Education resources into the science-math classes.
+RTTT provided K-12 training in integrating Discovery Education resources into the science classes.
 Pacing Guides were initiated and introduced to the 250 teachers participating in the 2 day training session.
 Technology Coaches from each school were trained to provide training on the Pacing Guides at each school site.
 Lesson Study was a huge success, with seventeen of the thirty two schools implementing.
-New Lesson Study Facilitator training was provided to ensure that every site had a facilitator and kits for implementation.implementation began slowly by orientating administrators to the concept.
-Seven district staff members and teachers received Lesson Study facilitators were trained funded by RTTT.
-Two facilitators initiated school cohorts of lesson study, with one of the groups co-facilitated with a grant provided by the Developmental Studies Center.
-District and BEACON Online courses were provided to teachers and support staff throughout the district.
+New Lesson Study Facilitator training was provided to ensure that every site had a facilitator and kits for implementation.
 Additional Mentor Teachers were added to school sites so that each school has two Mentor Teachers (60 total).
 The focus for Mentor Teacher training was on the Marzano research base as it relates to the Teacher Evaluation System.
 Mentor Teachers were provided a stipend for up to 15 hours of mentoring.
 A minimum of one technology trainer was assigned to each school site to deliver a maximum of 5 hours of technology training based on need.
 Academic Intervention Specialists were placed in many schools.
-ThirteenOne Math Coaches was assigned to a middle school in DA Correct II status.-continued to provide assistance at the elementary schools funded with Stimulus Funds.
+One Math Coach was assigned to a middle school in DA Correct II status.